Native vs PancakeSwap

 Dexs

-Native vs Pancakeswap — Comparison Report
+Native vs PancakeSwap — Comparison Report

 Volume & Liquidity

-🏆 Pancakeswap
+🏆 PancakeSwap

 Fee Structure & Costs

-🏆 Pancakeswap
+🏆 Native

 Multi-chain & Ecosystem

-Chain coverage
+Chain coverage (as provided)

-🏆 Pancakeswap
+🏆 PancakeSwap

 User Recommendations